bhagenbuch/closet/README.md

 # closet
-Miscellaneous items, notes, scripts, etc.  Note a project, just a place to keep stuff.
+Miscellaneous items, notes, scripts, etc.  Not a project, just a place to keep stuff.